5th Massachusetts Cavalry Regiment

 The 5th Regiment Massachusetts Colored Volunteer Cavalry (or 5th Regiment, Massachusetts Cavalry (Colored)) was a cavalry regiment from Massachusetts, that served in the Union Army during the American Civil War.
+It was the third regiment to recruit black soldiers in Massachusetts, after the famous 54th and 55th regiments.

 Service

 The regiment was organized from January 9-May 5, 1864, at Camp Meigs, Readville, near Boston.
+Battalion moved to Washington, D. C., May 5-8, 1864.
+Regiment moved to Fort Monroe, Va., thence to City Point, Va., May 13-16.
+Attached to Rand's Provisional Brigade, 18th Army Corps, Dept. of Virginia and North Carolina, May, 1864.
 From May 12, 1864, it served dismounted and equipped as infantry until the end of war.